 Best time to visit Verona

 Summer is always a popular time to visit anywhere in Italy.
 June to August is a great time to visit Verona when you can experience the Verona Arena Opera.
 They have such spectacular evening performances in the Roman era amphitheater during the Opera Season.
-We visited during November and the crowds were less and the weather was still great.
+We visited Verona during the beginning of winter, in November and the crowds were less and the weather was still great.
 And a bonus we got to visit the Christmas markets.

 Where to stay in Verona

-I hope you find this guide to One day in Verona helpful in planning your trip to this Italian City that is ofter missed!
+I hope I answered your questions about what to see in Verona, and that Verona is worth visiting… and you find our rough guide to One day in Verona helpful in planning your trip to this Italian City that is ofter missed!

 You might also like: